Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Examples and Discussions

 The origin for system \eqref{ex11} is locally uniformly exponentially stable.
 In this example $D=[4.9,5.1]$ and $\mathcal{X}=\{\bm{x}\mid x^2+y^2<1\}$.
 In order to fit \eqref{sos}, we reformulate \eqref{ex11} as the following equivalent system

 where $D=\{d\in \mathbb{R}\mid 100d^2-1\leq 0\}$ and $\mathcal{X}=\{\bm{x}\mid x^2+y^2<1\}$.

-For this example, $\mathcal{X}_{\infty}=\{\bm{x}\mid x^2+y^2<0.01\}$, $B(\bm{0},R)=\{\bm{x}\mid x^2+y^2\leq 1.01\}$ and $\delta=1$ are used to perform computations.
-Therefore, $q(\bm{x})=x^2+y^2$ and $\alpha=0.01$ in the semi-definite programming \eqref{sos} according to \eqref{gin} and \eqref{initial}.
 Theorem \ref{inner} indicates that the strict one sub-level set of the solution to \eqref{sos} is a robust domain of attraction.
-Plots of computed robust domains of attraction $\mathcal{R}_{k}$, $k=2,4,6,8,10$, are shown in Fig. \ref{fig-one-1}.
-We also give an estimate of the maximal robust domain of attraction by simulation methods.
-By extracting perturbations from $D$ according to uniform distribution and discretizing the state space $[-1,1]\times [-1,1]$, this estimate is computed by the first-order Euler method and corresponds to the gray region in Fig. \ref{fig-one-1}.
-From Fig. \ref{fig-one-1} and Table \ref{table2}, which shows relative volume errors, we observe fairly good tightness of the estimates since $k=4$.
+Plots of computed robust domains of attraction $\mathcal{R}_{k}$, $k=4,6,10$, are shown in Fig. \ref{fig-one-1}.
+We also give an estimate of the maximal robust domain of attraction by simulation methods and estimate the relative volume errors as in Example \ref{ex0}.
+From Table \ref{table2}, which lists the relative volume errors, we observe fairly good tightness of the estimates since $k=4$.